LattePandaTeam/Docs/content/1st_edition/os.md

 **Official Supported Version: S70CR200 2G/32G version.** See the picture below to find how to check the version.
 If you have a earlier version LattePanda like CR110 or CR100, you can [refer to the contribution in the Github here to install Linux.](https://github.com/mopplayer/lattepanda-mainline-4.11)

 After tested the beta Linux OS for a month with our forum members, we collected the some problems that our forum members meet.
 Most of the BUGs are fixed.
-And **we are still working on the image for S70CR200 4G/64G version, and it will be released in 2 weeks.** The following topic will show you the official Ubuntu installation tutorial.
+The following topic will show you the official Ubuntu installation tutorial.
 If you still have any questions when using Linux on LattePanda, [feel free to post your question here](https://www.lattepanda.com/topic-f16t8363.html), we are always ready to help you!

 !!!
 Note